WPBrewer/wpbr-linepay-tw/readme.md

 ## Find Issues?
 Please email service@wpbrewer.com if you find any issues.
 For free version, we only provide community support (No expect response time, but we will response ASAP).

+## How can I report security bugs?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wpbr-linepay-tw)